 An error occurred when opening the associated file.

 The sum of the length of the arguments and the length of the full path to the process exceeds 2080.
 The error message associated with this exception can be one of the following: "The data area passed to a system call is too small." or "Access is denied."

 Use this overload to start a process resource by specifying a ProcessStartInfo instance.
 The overload associates the resource with a new Process component.
 If the process is already running, no additional process resource is started.
 Instead, the existing process resource is reused and no new Process component is created.
-In such a case, instead of returning a new Process component, Start returns Nothing to the calling procedure.
+In such a case, instead of returning a new Process component, Start returns a null reference (Nothing in Visual Basic) to the calling procedure.

 This overload lets you start a process without first creating a new Process instance.
 Using this overload with a ProcessStartInfo parameter is an alternative to the explicit steps of creating a new Process instance, setting its StartInfo properties, and calling Start for the Process instance.

 Using a ProcessStartInfo instance as the parameter lets you call Start with the most control over what is passed into the call to start the process.
 If you need to pass only a file name or a file name and arguments, it is not necessary to create a new ProcessStartInfo instance, although that is an option.
 The only StartInfo property that must be set is the FileName property.
 The FileName property does not need to represent an executable file.
 It can be of any file type for which the extension has been associated with an application that is installed on the system.
 For example, the FileName property can have a .txt extension if you have associated text files with an editor, such as Notepad, or it can have a .doc extension if you have associated.doc files with a word processing tool, such as Microsoft Word.

 You can start a ClickOnce application by specifying the location (for example, a Web address) from which you originally installed the application.
 Do not start a ClickOnce application by specifying its installed location on your hard drive.